Data health dashboard

 USER JOURNEY & SKETCHING

 We need to first understand where in the user flow would be the best and ideal place to populate a visual dashboard.
-Using Miro we reviewed our current user journey and came to the conclusion the most ideal place was after user had connected to a datasource.
+Using our existing User Journey Map and came to the conclusion the most ideal place was after users had connected to a datasource.
 GX Cloud would then quickly process the data and users would see a data dashboard to be able to get a snapshot view of their data in its current state.

 Considered both full data view (left) and batched data views (right)